Skip to main content

 This mandatory argument specifies the user-access role required for successful authorization.
 Users can log in with only one user-access role at a time.

-Accepted Values: VISIBLE / OBSERVER / MEMBER
+Accepted Values: VISIBLE / READ / READ_WRITE / ADMIN

-Example : OBSERVER
+Example : READ

 5. disable_report